partysalat/monitory/README.md

 **cron (string)**
-Define a cron job at which the job will be executed (cannot be applied at the same time with `interval`)
+Define a cron job at which the job will be executed (cannot be applied at the same time with `interval`) Under the hood it is using https://www.npmjs.com/package/cron where you can find some nice example here https://github.com/kelektiv/node-cron/tree/master/examples

 **job (func)**
 A function that defines the job.
 Do your crawling logic inside here.
 You can return a value, a promise or even use an async function.